 The commission in coordination with the department and single source continuum contractors shall establish guidelines in the STAR Health program to improve the use of telehealth services to provide and enhance mental health and behavioral health care for children placed in the managing conservatorship of the state.

 SOURCE: Human Resources Code Title 2, Section D, Chapter 42, 42.260.
 (Accessed Dec.
-2022).
+2024).

 Children’s Health Insurance Program

 SOURCE: TX Govt.
 Code Sec.
-531.02162, (Accessed Dec.
-2022).
+531.02162, [repealed eff.
+Apr.
+1, 2025], (Accessed Dec.
+2024).

 Procedure codes that are benefits for distant site providers when billed with the 95 modifier (synchronous audiovisual technology) are included in the individual TMPPM handbooks.
-Procedure codes that indicate remote (telehealth service) delivery in the description do not need to be billed with the 95 modifier.
+Procedure codes that indicate remote (telehealth/telemedicine service) delivery in the description do not need to be billed with the 95 modifier.

 SOURCE: TX Medicaid Telecommunication Services Handbook, p.
-8 and 12 (Dec.
-2022).
-(Accessed Dec.
-2022).
+8, 12 (Aug.
+2024).
+(Accessed Aug.
+2024).

 Providers of telehealth or telemedicine must maintain the confidentiality of protected health information (PHI) as required by Federal Register 42, Code of Federal Regulations (CFR) Part 2, 45 CFR Parts 160 and 164, Chapters 111 and 159 of the Texas Occupations Code, and other applicable federal and state law.